 - Both, water and air temperatures rise and stay warm until June.

-- Ideal time for snorkeling.
+- The ideal time for snorkeling.

 - On Floreana Island greater Flamingos start nesting.